 But clover may well be beneficial to lawns.
 It goes largely unquestioned that grass will serve as your "carpeting" for outdoor living.
 But perhaps it is time to ask some basic questions about lawn care and the landscaping needs in front of a house.
-Are you sure the grass is greener?

 But now we come to the "carpeting" for your outdoor living space.
 For you will need to fill in between your bedding areas and trees and focal point with something that you can walk on.
 While mulches and hardscape paths adequately fill this role for some people's tastes, other folks like the feel of something live under their feet.
 Here are the qualities the ideal living carpet of green would have:

-- It stays a luscious green all summer, without being irrigated profusely (i.e., it's drought-tolerant enough that you don't have to water it constantly.
+- It stays a luscious green all summer, but it's drought-tolerant enough that you don't have to water it constantly.

-- It out-competes weeds fairly well, obviating the need to apply herbicides.
+- It out-competes weeds fairly well, thus reducing the need to apply herbicides.
 Your carpet competes so well for growing space that the competition is choked out.

 - It doesn't need to be fertilized.

-- It is also relatively free of damage from insect pests, so that you do nott have to bother spraying pesticides on it.
+- It is also relatively free of damage from insect pests so that you do not have to bother spraying pesticides on it.

 - It aerates the soil on its own so that you don't have to worry about counteracting soil compaction.